High Blood Pressure

 Follow a Healthy Eating Plan

-To help control HBP, you should limit the amount of salt that you eat.
-This means choosing low-salt and "no added salt" foods and seasonings at the table or when cooking.
+To help control HBP, you should limit the amount of salt that you consume — choosing low-salt and “no added salt” foods and seasonings at the table or when cooking.
 The Nutrition Facts label on food packaging shows the amount of sodium in the item.
-You should eat no more than about 1 teaspoon of salt a day.
+You should eat no more than about one teaspoon of salt a day.

-You also should try to limit alcoholic drinks.
-Too much alcohol will raise your blood pressure.
+You also should try to limit alcoholic drinks, as too much alcohol will raise your blood pressure.
 Men should have no more than two alcoholic drinks a day.
-Women should have no more than one alcoholic drink a day.
+Women should have no more than one alcoholic beverage a day.